Allergy season has come in like a lion, a month or more early, to many parts of the U.S. What’s causing this early arrival of the pollen fairy?

 Climate change and warmer temperatures may be messing with Mother Nature and producing longer and earlier allergy seasons.
-Trees, blooming earlier than in the past, are sending allergy sufferers by the scores to doctors’ offices.
+Tree pollen, being released from trees earlier than normal, is sending allergy sufferers by the scores to doctors’ offices.

 Allergy symptoms include: itchy nose, ears and throat (especially the palate or roof of the mouth); clear, thin, watery nasal discharge; no fever; and rapid multiple sneezes.